 Fried Green Tomato Festival

 10 a.m.-5 p.m.
 Oct.
 26-27, Juliette.
 The Juliette Opry will be providing live bluegrass music during the festival and will offer a special concert in the evening Oct.
-26. Activities for all ages, food and arts and crafts vendors.
+26. Activities for all ages.
 For more information about the festival, contact festival coordinator, Tommy Moon, 478-992-9996.
 For information about the Juliette Opry concert, contact Acoustic Productions, 478-254-2495 or APMacon@gmail.com.
 Free.

 4-6 p.m.
 Oct.
 27, First Baptist Church of Christ, 511 High Place.
 Carnival games, hayride, cake walk, inflatables and more.
 478-742-6485.
 Admission: two food items for the churchs Crisis Closet.